Lexsi-Labs/DLBacktrace/docs/guide/pytorch/temperature-scaling.md

 # Temperature Scaling

 **Temperature scaling** is a powerful technique for controlling the confidence and diversity of model predictions by modulating the softmax distribution of logits.
-DL-Backtrace provides seamless temperature scaling integration for both inference and generation tasks.
+DLBacktrace provides seamless temperature scaling integration for both inference and generation tasks.

 ---